carla-simulator/carla/Docs/physics_control.md

 ## `carla.WheelPhysicsControl`
-The properties that can be changed from a `carla.WheelPhysicsControl` are the following:
+The wheels properties that can be changed from a `carla.WheelPhysicsControl` are the following:

 - *tire_friction*: Scalar value that indicates the friction of the wheel.
 - *damping_rate*: The damping rate of the wheel.